 A Former Prosecutor and Experienced Advocate

-Kevin J. Kiernan is a founding partner of Silva, Kiernan & Associates, PLLC, where he concentrates the majority of his practice on Criminal Defense, DWI, and Bankruptcy matters.
-Prior to joining Matthew Silva in private practice, Mr. Kiernan had been a successful prosecutor in North Carolina’s Fourth Prosecutorial District, which is comprised of Onslow, Jones, Sampson, and Duplin Counties.
+Kevin Kiernan is a founding partner of Silva, Kiernan & Associates, PLLC, where he concentrates the majority of his practice on Criminal Defense and DWI matters.
+Prior to joining Matthew Silva in private practice, Mr. Kiernan had been a successful prosecutor in North Carolina’s Fifth Prosecutorial District, which is comprised of Onslow, Jones, Sampson, and Duplin Counties.

-Mr. Kiernan is a native of North Carolina, having been born in Greenville, and later raised in Raleigh.
-Mr. Kiernan is the son of two chemists who have since retired from what was originally Burroughs Wellcome (now Glaxo SmithKline) – one of the companies involved in the marketing of Sudafed (pseudoephedrine) – and his father ultimately retired as the Vice President and Worldwide Director of Compliance at Glaxo Wellcome.
+Mr. Kiernan is a native of North Carolina, having been born in Greenville, and raised in Greenville and Raleigh, and presently lives with his wife Dani in Kenansville, approximately 50 miles from where he was born.
+Mr. Kiernan is the son of two chemists who retired from what was originally Burroughs Wellcome (now Glaxo SmithKline) – one of the companies involved in the marketing of Sudafed (pseudoephedrine).

 Once he received his B.S. from NCSU, Kiernan accepted a scholarship to attend Indiana University School of Law (IU) in Bloomington, Indiana.
 While at IU, Kiernan focused his studies on the legal aspects of technology and science, criminal law, and trial advocacy.
 Kiernan participated in Moot Court competitions at IU and at Columbia University.
 He was also a member of the Trial Team, where part of his responsibilities were to assist in educating and mentoring newer students in the area of trial advocacy.
 Kiernan excelled in legal research and writing, and ultimately earned the coveted “A*” (highest grade in class) in his Pre Trial Litigation course, which focused on thorough preparation, knowledge of the law and procedure, and negotiations with adverse parties.

-Mr. Kiernan draws extensively from his own experience and knowledge of negotiations, human relations, computer science and engineering, as well as chemistry in evaluating his cases and preparing his legal strategy.
-Merging Mr. Silva’s knowledge and experience with chemistry in the pharmaceutical field with Kiernan’s own exposure to the subject, as well as Kiernan’s parents’ knowledge of chemical analyses and processes has been invaluable in evaluating and addressing cases involving prescription medication and controlled substances, from DWIs to Methamphetamine Manufacturing (where pseudoephedrine is the essential precursor compound).
-Indeed, this wealth of available experience and information had direct impact on Mr. Kiernan’s ability to succeed in the dismissal of a methamphetamine manufacturing case, an acquittal of a DWI case involving prescription medication, and the return of a misdemeanor verdict in another felony controlled substance case.
+Mr. Kiernan draws extensively from his own experience and knowledge of the law, negotiations, human relations, computer science, and chemistry in evaluating his cases and preparing his legal strategy.
+Merging Mr. Silva’s knowledge and experience with chemistry in the pharmaceutical field with Kiernan’s own exposure to the subject, has been invaluable in evaluating and addressing cases involving prescription medication and controlled substances, from DWIs to Methamphetamine Manufacturing (where pseudoephedrine is the essential precursor compound).

-Mr. Kiernan is a present member of the National College for DUI Defense, has twice been a guest lecturer at Campbell University’s Norman A. Wiggins School of Law, has served as the President of the Sampson County Bar for 2014 and 2015, and was invited to be a presiding judge at the American Mock Trial Association’s Regional Tournament at Furman University in 2015.
+Mr. Kiernan has served as the State Bar Councilor for the Fifth District since 2019; is a local member of the attorney network for the United States Concealed Carry Association (U.S.C.C.A.); is a present member of the National College for DUI Defense; has successfully completed National Highway Traffic Safety Administration (NHTSA) recognized DWI Detection and Standardized Field Sobriety Testing (SFST); has successfully completed NHTSA recognized Advanced Roadside Impaired Driving Enforcement (ARIDE); has successfully completed NHTSA and International Association of Chiefs of Police recognized the DWI Detection and SFST Instructor Development Course, which now allows him to serve as an instructor for the NHTSA recognized DWI Detection and Standardized Field Sobriety Testing course; has twice been a guest lecturer at Campbell University’s Norman A. Wiggins School of Law; has served as the President of the Sampson County Bar for 2014 and 2015; and was invited to be a presiding judge at the American Mock Trial Association’s Regional Tournament at Furman University in 2015.